List of special elections to the United States Senate: Appointments by governors

-Prior to ratification of the Seventeenth Amendment to the United States Constitution in 1913, most state legislatures elected senators (Sen.), as well as replacement senators.
+Prior to ratification of the Seventeenth Amendment to the United States Constitution in 1913, most state legislatures elected senators, as well as replacement senators.
 Some states empowered their governor to make temporary appointments until the legislature was in session.

-The Seventeenth Amendment now requires the governor (Gov.) of the state to issue a writ for a special election to fill a vacant Senate seat, but no timeframe is specified in the provision for when the special election is to be held.
+The Seventeenth Amendment now requires the governor of the state to issue a writ for a special election to fill a vacant Senate seat, but no timeframe is specified in the provision for when the special election is to be held.
 State legislatures may also empower the governor to fill a vacancy by a temporary appointment until the winner of the special election is certified.
-The constitution does not set out how the temporary appointee is to be selected (e.g., there is no federal requirement that the appointee be of the same party, as happened most recently in New Jersey in 2013), and the state legislature can legislate as to how the replacement is to be selected.
+The constitution does not state how the temporary appointee is to be selected, or that there is no federal requirement that the appointee be of the same party, as it happened in New Jersey in 2013, and the state legislature can legislate as to how the replacement is to be selected.

-North Dakota, Oregon, Wisconsin and Rhode Island do not empower the governor to make temporary appointments and require special elections.
-Between 2004 and 2008, Massachusetts denied the power of the governor to appoint a replacement; in 2004, the Democratic-controlled legislature wanted to limit the power of the Republican governor (Gov. Mitt Romney) to appoint a successor to then-senator John Kerry if he were elected president that year.
-With the death of Sen. Ted Kennedy, the legislature chose to revert the rules to allow the Democratic governor (Gov. Deval Patrick) to appoint a temporary replacement senator while awaiting the results of a special election to complete the existing term.
+Kentucky, North Dakota, Wisconsin, and Rhode Island do not empower the governor to make temporary appointments and require special elections.
+Between 2004 and 2008, Massachusetts denied the power of the governor to appoint a replacement; in 2004, the Democratic-controlled legislature wanted to limit the power of Republican governor Mitt Romney to appoint a successor to then-senator John Kerry if he were elected president that year.
+After the death of senator Ted Kennedy, the legislature chose to revert the rules to allow Democratic governor Deval Patrick to appoint a temporary replacement senator while awaiting the results of a special election to complete the existing term.
 Hawaii allows the governor to appoint an interim senator "who serves until the next regularly-scheduled general election, chosen from a list of three prospective appointees that the prior incumbent's political party submits".
-Alaska in 2004 enacted conflicting legislation and a separate ballot referendum law that took effect on the same day.
+Alaska enacted conflicting legislation and a separate ballot referendum law in 2004, which went into effect immediately.
 It is uncertain if the Alaska governor may successfully appoint an interim senator to serve until the mandated special election occurs 60 to 90 days after the vacancy happens.
 The ballot-approved law fails to specifically authorize the governor to appoint, though the legislative law does.

-Since 2021, Oklahoma permits its governor again to appoint a successor who is of the same party as the previous senator for at least the preceding five years when the vacancy arises in an even-numbered year, only after the appointee has taken an oath not to run in either a regular or special Senate election.
+Since 2021, Oklahoma permits its governor to appoint a successor who is of the same party as the previous senator for at least the preceding five years when the vacancy arises in an even-numbered year, only after the appointee chooses not to run in either a regular or special Senate election.
+Kentucky did away with the governor's appointment entirely in 2024, over Governor Andy Beshear's veto, and legislated only special elections to fill further Senate vacancies.
+In 2025, Oregon reinstated the gubernatorial power to appoint a successor also of the same party as the senator who vacates the seat, but disallows the governor to appoint oneself to the Senate.
+However, a special election must be called within several weeks or a few months of the vacancy.